Fitness Influencer Jen Selter Shows Off Famous Bum In Crop Top And Bikini Bottoms On Instagram

 Jen Selter showed off her most famous asset to her millions of fans in a new post on her Instagram page.
-In the photo, the woman known for pioneering the butt selfie or belfie sits on a magnificent looking coast somewhere in the world wearing nothing but a sporty crop top and bikini bottoms.
+In the photo, the woman known for pioneering the butt selfie or “belfie” sits on a magnificent looking coast somewhere in the world wearing nothing but a sporty crop top and bikini bottoms.
 She angled her body to give her followers a generous view of her behind.
 The photo currently has over 60,000 likes on Instagram with over 500 comments.
 Those comments are filled with praise for the fitness influencer’s beauty and booty.

 “Beautiful sunset but you make it perfect,” one fan wrote.